couchbase/cbft/DESIGN.md

 Importantly, during a hard failover, the MCP should _not_ be invoked to re-plan and assign PIndexes to remaining cbft nodes in order to meet replication constraints.
-Instead, creating new replica PIndexes to remaining nodes should wait until user later starts a rebalance.
+Instead, creating new replica PIndexes on remaining nodes should happen only later when the user starts a rebalance operation.

 ## Graceful Failover and Cooling Down